 Muse Frontman Matt Bellamy Marries Model Elle Evans in Private Ceremony

-The rocker, 41, — who shares a son with ex Kate Hudson — and model and girlfriend Elle Evans, 29, tied the knot on Saturday, just over a year and a half after they got engaged in December 2017.
+The rocker, 41, — who shares a son with ex Kate Hudson — and model and girlfriend Evans, 29, tied the knot on Saturday, just over a year and a half after they got engaged in December 2017.

-Wedding bells are in store for Muse frontman Matt Bellamy.
+Wedding bells are in order for Muse frontman Matt Bellamy.

-The rocker, 41, announced that he has tied the knot with 29-year-old model and girlfriend Elle Evans on Saturday, just over a year and a half after they got engaged in December 2017.
+The rocker, 41, on Saturday announced that he has tied the knot with 29-year-old model and girlfriend Elle Evans, just over a year and a half after they got engaged in December 2017.

 The newlyweds both took to Instagram to share the first glimpse of their wedding portraits, captioning the images: "Mr. & Mrs. Bellamy."

 The couple got engaged in 2017, a few days after Evans' birthday.
-At the time Evans also shared the news on Instagram, announcing that the special event took place on their "romantic holiday."
+At the time, she also shared the news on Instagram, announcing that the special event took place on their "romantic holiday."
 “Just a few days after my birthday, on the most romantic holiday of our lives, the man of my dreams asked me to marry him!
-After tears of joy, gasps of shock, and a split second of disbelief, of course – I said YES," she wrote.
+After tears of joy, gasps of shock, and a split second of disbelief, of course – I said YES," Evans wrote.

 Bellamy was previously engaged to Kate Hudson before the couple called off their relationship in 2014.
-They share 8-year-old son Bingham.
+They share an 8-year-old son, Bingham.